Audit study

 A type of study used in economics, sociology, political science, and psychology, an audit study is one in which trained employees of the researcher ("auditors") are matched on all characteristics except the one being tested for discrimination.
 These auditors then apply for a service, be it a job, financial advice regarding their stock portfolio, housing, or a credit card, to test for discrimination.

 Applications

 Audit studies have been conducted to test the existence of discrimination in numerous occupations and services and in regards to multiple characteristics.
 For example, studies have been conducted to measure discrimination against racial minorities by real estate agents, racial discrimination in professional networking on LinkedIn and Twitter, requests on Airbnb, prices in online markets, emails to early childcare facilities as well as gender discrimination against women applying for restaurant jobs.
 Most employment-related audit studies have focused on overqualified college students applying for low-paying jobs during the summer.
 They have also been used to measure racial and gender discrimination in academia, racial discrimination in the low and high ends of the labor market, discrimination in social integration, and racial/ethnic discrimination in roommate selection.
+Beyond such demographic characteristics, audit studies have also examined career-history signals: callback rates decline with the length of an applicant's unemployment spell, and self-employed applicants tend to receive fewer callbacks than comparable wage earners, particularly in lower-skilled roles.